-In as RS-485 daisy chain connection it is crucial that the resistors are properly installed and the cable is a AWG 24 Twisted pair:
+In an RS-485 daisy chain connection it is crucial that the resistors are properly installed and the cable is an AWG 24 Twisted pair:

 Refer to the original guide below: RS-485 Wiring Guide

-RS-485 signaling relies upon balanced and differential signaling scheme, and has many advantages over unbalanced signaling such as RS-232, such as strong noise immunity and multi drop configuration capability.
-These are the most frequently-asked questions on using RS-485 signaling systems, which are worth reading before designing a RS-485 BioStar network system.
+RS-485 signaling relies upon balanced and differential signaling scheme and has many advantages over unbalanced signaling such as RS-232, such as strong noise immunity and multi-drop configuration capability.
+These are the most frequently asked questions on using RS-485 signaling systems, which are worth reading before designing an RS-485 BioStar network system.

 As the cable gets longer, it acts as a transmission line, and the signals tend to reflect at the end of the line.
 To suppress this reflection, it is recommended to add termination resistors between signal pairs at both ends of the cable.
 The BioStar devices have on board termination resistors that can be enabled through slide switches or software configuration, so you may enable it if a device is placed at one of the ends of the cable.

 Use proper resistor for termination.
 The resistance should match the characteristic impedance of the cable.
 As the RS-485 system recommends 120 ohm cables, the BioStar devices have 120 ohm resistors on board.
 However, you may get good results to use CAT5~CAT6 cables for most applications.

 Place at the right place.
 The resistors should be placed at both ends of the cable to suppress line reflection.
 DO NOT PLACE more than two termination resistors within a cable.

 For BioStar 2 refer to the below article as well:

 One master device can connect up to 31 slave devices, but up to 8 fingerprint devices are able to be connectable through RS485.

 We recommend a minimum number of RS485 connected fingerprint devices considering the number of users and connected devices.